KeyanSong/431-2018/slides/class14/README.md

 5. [Project Task C and Task D](https://thomaselove.github.io/431-2018-project/) are due at noon on 2018-10-23.
 6. By 2018-10-24, we'll expect you to have read *The Signal and the Noise* through Chapter 11.

-## Demonstration Projects
+## Demonstration Projects (Study 1 is "complete", Study 2 is not)

-- I've now posted a complete Project Demonstration for Study 1 at https://github.com/THOMASELOVE/431-2018-project/tree/master/demo_study1.
+- I've now posted an essentially **complete** Project Demonstration for Study 1 at https://github.com/THOMASELOVE/431-2018-project/tree/master/demo_study1.
 This is a demonstration of what we'll be looking for in your end-of-semester portfolio in Task G.
-    - As the page above indicates, the Study 1 demo materials are located in a Google Drive folder at http://bit.ly/431-2018-demo-study1.
+    - The actual Study 1 demo materials are located in a Google Drive folder linked on that page.
+- Incomplete information on the Project Demonstration for Study 2 is now available, too, at https://github.com/THOMASELOVE/431-2018-project/tree/master/demo_study2, and there, again, is a link to a (different) Google Drive folder there.
-    - To use the R Markdown approach taken in the Study 1 Demo, you'll need to install the `rmdformats` package.
+    - To use the R Markdown approach taken in these Demos, you'll need to install the `rmdformats` package.
 I've added this to our [list of recommended R packages to install](https://github.com/THOMASELOVE/431-2018/blob/master/software/packages.md).
-- I'll eventually post information on the Project Demonstration for Study 2 at https://github.com/THOMASELOVE/431-2018-project/tree/master/demo_study2, which will also describe what we want to see in the portfolio (Task G).

 ## Sweeney Todd's Final Three Performances